joshuadahlunr/MizuVM/README.md

 * Header-only[^2]/Easily embeddable as a library!
 * Simple and easily extensible instructions
 * Integer and float support
-* Built in threading instructions (also includes simple go-like channels for inter-thread communication)
+* Built-in threading instructions (also includes simple go-like channels for inter-thread communication)
-* Fallback coroutine "threading" for single core machines
+* Fallback coroutine "threading" for single-core machines
 * Built in FFI instructions (Mizu can call external functions in the same way it calls its own, just substitute the jump_to instruction for ffi::call)
 * Portable Binary Format and a [runner for it](https://github.com/joshuadahlunr/mizurunner).

-[^1] Our architecture requires tail call optimization, compilers which don't support that (avr-gcc, MSVC) will compile but can only run the simplest of programs!
+[^1] Our architecture requires tail call optimization; compilers that don't support that (avr-gcc, MSVC) will compile but can only run the simplest of programs!

 [^2] FFI support relies on [libffi](https://github.com/libffi/libffi) which is not header-only!

 ## Tail Call Warning

-Mizu makes heavy use of tail call optimization, if this optimization is not present programs will likely crash.
+Mizu makes heavy use of tail call optimization; if this optimization is not present, programs will likely crash.
-At the moment only clang has been configured to support tail call operations in debug mode.
+At the moment, only clang has been configured to support tail call operations in debug mode.
-**Visual Studio will likely fail!** Testing has shown the Microsoft's Visual Studio compiler doesn't tail call optimize, thus on Windows using Msys or Mingw is necessary!
+**Visual Studio will likely fail!**
+Testing has shown that Microsoft's Visual Studio compiler doesn't tail-call optimize; thus, on Windows, using Msys or MinGW is necessary.

 ## How to Integrate

-The easiest way to integrate Mizu is to add it as a sub_directory using CMake:
+The easiest way to integrate Mizu is to add it as a subdirectory using CMake:

 ```cmake
 add_subdirectory(path/to/mizu)